Marlins vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres hopes to build on a nine-game hitting streak in this matchup.
-In his last 10 games he is hitting .395 with three doubles, two home runs, six walks and four RBI.
+- Torres has hit safely in 10 games in a row.
+During his last 10 games he is hitting .436 with four doubles, two home runs, six walks and five RBI.

 Torres Recent Games